sdiehl/wiwinwlh/tutorial.md

   equal False True  = False
 ```

-Over the unit type, the instance is trivial:
+Over the unit type, where only a single value exists, the instance is trivial:

 ```haskell
 instance Equal () where
   equal () () = True
 ```

-Over Ordering defined as
+For the Ordering type, defined as:

 ```haskell
 data Ordering = LT | EQ | GT
 ```

-we would have:
+We would have the following Equal instance:

 ```haskell
 instance Equal Ordering where